Kabir Singh Movie Review: Shahid Kapoor Flies High In This 'Trippy' Unabashed Love Story!

 In the music department, Kabir Singh scores a bit less as compared to Arjun Reddy.
 Only 'Bekhayali' leaves a haunting effect on you.
 On the other hand, the Vijay Deverakonda starrer had an impressive musical album which included the soothing 'Madhurame' and the highly addictive 'Telisiney Na Nuvvey'.

 For those who have watched Arjun Reddy, Shahid Kapoor's Kabir Singh might not completely rip your heart out.
 But, it will definitely leave you with a heartache instead.
-It makes you want to believe that 'true love conquers all obstacles and defies all storms'.
+It will make you want to believe that 'true love conquers all obstacles and defies all storms'.
 I am going with 3.5 stars.

 Kabir Singh Day 1 Box Office Prediction: Will Shahid's Film Recreate The Magic Of 'Arjun Reddy'?